William Magee Center for Wellness Education: Alcohol and Drug Education Program

 • Provides important information and coping skills for risk reduction

-RebelADE is conducted over the course of 3-5 interventions, and these brief, limited interventions can prompt students to change their substance use patterns.
-These interventions may include but are not limited to: Decision Making Model Seminar, Brief Intervention, Early Intervention Program, Mentoring Sessions or Collegiate Recovery Community.
+RebelADE is conducted over the course of 3-5 educational sessions, and these sessions can prompt students to change their substance use patterns.
+Our sessions include but are not limited to: Decision Making Model Seminar in classroom and recreation settings, Brief Intervention, Early Intervention Program, Mentoring Sessions or Collegiate Recovery Community.

 For more information about RebelADE, please email firstname.lastname@example.org or call 662-915-6543.